Embeddings of decomposition spaces: Introduction

 for a so-called \emph{$\alpha$-covering} $\CalQ^{\left(\alpha\right)}$ of $\R^{\dimension}$ and a suitable weight $u^{\left(s,\alpha\right)}$.
-The point of these coverings is that they ``geometrically interpolate'' the dyadic covering used to construct (inhomogeneous) Besov spaces and the uniform covering with which modulation spaces are defined.
+The idea underlying the $\alpha$-coverings $\CalQ^{\left(\alpha\right)}$ is that they ``geometrically interpolate'' the dyadic covering used to construct (inhomogeneous) Besov spaces and the uniform covering with which modulation spaces are defined.
 Thus, $\alpha$-modulation spaces can be considered as intermediate spaces between modulation- and Besov spaces.
 Note, however, that they can \emph{not} be obtained by complex interpolation between those spaces, as shown in \cite{AlphaModulationNotInterpolation}.

 In his thesis, Gröbner obtained certain sufficient and certain necessary conditions for the existence of the embedding